Sunrisers Hyderabad

 The team made their first IPL appearance in 2013, where they reached the playoffs, eventually finishing in fourth place.
-The Sunrisers won their maiden IPL title in the 2016 season, defeating the Royal Challengers Bangalore by 8 runs in the final.
-The team has qualified for the play-off stage of the tournament in every season since 2016.
-In 2018, the team reached the finals of the Indian Premier League, but lost to Chennai Super Kings.
-The team is considered one of the best bowling sides, often admired for its ability to defend low totals.
+The Sunrisers won their maiden IPL title in the 2016 season, defeating Royal Challengers Bangalore by 8 runs in the final.
+The team has qualified for the play-off stage of the tournament for five consecutive seasons between 2016 and 2020.
+In 2018, the team reached the finals of the Indian Premier League, but lost to the Chennai Super Kings.
+In 2024, the team reached the finals of the Indian Premier League, but lost to the Kolkata Knight Riders.
+The team was considered one of the best bowling sides, often admired for its ability to defend low totals, but now has shifted to a remarkable batting side, according to many cricket pundits.
+The team also holds the record for the highest-ever IPL total with 287 runs.
 David Warner is the leading run scorer for the side, having won the Orange Cap three times, in 2015, 2017, and 2019.
 Bhuvneshwar Kumar is the leading wicket-taker having won the Purple Cap twice, in 2016 and 2017.
 The COVID-19 pandemic impacted the brand value of the Sunrisers Hyderabad which saw a decline of 4 percent to US$57.4 million in 2020 as the overall brand value of the IPL decreased to US$4.4 billion, according to Brand Finance.